⚠️ Use credit cards responsibly!

 Features:

-In 2016, Fico released a new and improved scoring model, known as FICO-09.
-Even with FICO-09 having been released so many years ago, FICO still has not able to convince lenders to trust it and till today, the FICO-09 scoring model is still hardly used.
+In 2016, FICO released a new and improved scoring model, known as FICO-09.
+Even with FICO-09 having been released so many years ago, FICO still has not been able to convince lenders to trust it and till today, the FICO-09 scoring model is still hardly used.

 Differences: